 WiBACK Wireless Backhaul Technology

-When fixed line infrastructures are not available to provide broadband connectivity, wireless links are an option for fast deployment at very low cost.
-While today's deployments are typically of small size, Fraunhofer's WiBACK Wireless Backhaul Technology targets carrier grade service provisioning in very large wireless networks.
+Where fixed line infrastructures are not available to provide broadband connectivity, wireless links are often the most viable option for fast deployments at very low cost.
+Fraunhofer's WiBACK Wireless Backhaul Technology targets carrier-grade service provisioning in such under-served areas.
 Deployment scenarios range from "last-mile" service provisioning in developed countries to wide-area coverage (hundreds of square kilometers) in emerging areas and developing countries.

-The technical approach includes multi-hop heterogeneous radio technologies, MPLS and QoS support, IPv4 and IPv6 interworking, network auto-configuration, and an IEEE 802.21-inspired media-independent messaging mechanism.
-Access is provided by any type of interface, including GSM, wireless LAN, and Ethernet.
+The technical approach includes multi-hop heterogeneous radio technologies, MPLS and E2E-QoS support, transparent Ethernet connectivity (similar to Pseudo Wire), network auto-configuration, and an IEEE 802.21-inspired media-independent messaging mechanism.
+Access can provided by any type of technology including GSM/LTE/5G, Wireless LAN, and Ethernet.